 Lenders will look at how much you earn and your outgoings.
 As a general rule, multiply your income by 4.5 and you’ll get that magic number.

 We don’t just pick a mortgage product, we will be by your side until you’ve turned the key in your front door of your first home.
 And we’ll even stick around afterwards (if you’ll have us).

 As a first time buyer, your first home will likely be the biggest purchase you’ve made yet and the list of considerations is probably endless.
 But don’t be daunted about getting your first mortgage, millions of people have successfully bought their dream home before you, and you can do it too.

 First things first, you should work out how much you can afford.
 Viewing a £3,000,000 penthouse in Kensington sounds like fun, but if you can only afford £300,000 you might get your heart broken.
-Give us a quick call and our specialist first time buyer advisors can give you an estimate on how much you can borrow or get number crunching yourself and use our calculator.
+Give us a quick call and our specialist first time buyer advisors can give you an estimate on how much you can borrow or get number crunching yourself and use our mortgage calculator.

 One of the biggest obstacles between you and your first home is probably the deposit.
 The average deposit for a first time buyer is around 20% but the good news is that there are a number of lenders that will accept a 10% or even 5% deposit.

 Once you have worked out the amount you need to save, create a plan to reach this goal.
 If you know you need to save £20,000 and you want to buy your first house in 5 years’ time, put away £333 each month.
 If this is out of your budget, then you need to reassess your goals and adjust your monthly payments accordingly.